FelixWither/m1-multimc-hack/README.md

 ### Configure HMCL

-**Currently only passed the test on Minecraft versions that uses LWJGL 2.x, 3.x cannot run on my computer.**
+**Currently only passed the test on older Minecraft versions that uses LWJGL 2.x (Under 1.12.2), 3.x cannot run on macOS12.1.
+(Seems it will work on macOS11, on 12 it says that failed to load 'libglfw.dylib', maybe a re-compile for LWJGL is needed on macOS 12.).**

 1.Click 'All versions', click 'Install a new game' to install game versions that you want to lauch if you haven't yet.